sibradzic/amdgpu-clocks/README.md

 `high`, `manual`, etc) and **FORCE_POWER_PROFILE** used for manually setting the profile found in card's `pp_power_profile_mode`.

+Since some Linux kernel versions are known to enumerate the very same card to a different `cardX` identifier (X randomly toggles between 0 or 1 on reboot), one can alternatively define the custom state using `/etc/default/amdgpu-custom-state.pci:xxxx:xx:xx.x` file instead, where `xx:xx.x` corrsponds to intended card's PCI <domain>:<bus>:<device>.<function>
+numbers.
+For example `/etc/default/amdgpu-custom-state.pci:0000:03:00.0`.

 Here is an example how custom power state file may look like for Polaris cards:

     $ cat /etc/default/amdgpu-custom-states.card0